 1.1 This plan sets out the local authority's approach to managing the future of conservation areas in Ealing.
 The purpose of this document is to provide guidance for householders, planning agents, architects and developers, and indeed anyone with an interest in any of Ealing's conservation areas (CA).
 Its aim is to foster good design, within the context of the preservation and enhancement of CAs.
-It has been prepared in consultation with the Conservation Area Advisory Panels (CAAPs).
+It has been prepared in consultation with the Conservation Area Advisory Panels (CAAPs) and other stakeholders and wider public.
 It will be available on-line and links to references in the document will be updated on a regular basis.